Splatoon 3: Competitive

 Once a player gains enough experience points to reach level 10, (Note: Alternatively by transferring data from Splatoon 2) they gain access to a ranked mode called Anarchy Battles, (Note: Named "Ranked Battles" in its predecessors) featuring several different battle types.
 A game lasts for a maximum of five minutes plus overtime if certain conditions depending on the game mode are met.
 Clam Blitz is an invasion game with elements inspired by basketball and American football.
 The game mode sees players collect golden clams and deposit them in the opponent's goals.
 A Power Clam is needed to break open the opposing basket to score, which is created by collecting eight regular clams.
 The team who deposited the most clams by the end of the match or has depleted their remaining score to 0 is declared the winner.
 Splat Zones plays similarly to king of the hill; two teams aim to control one or two "splat zones" for a set amount of time.
 A zone is controlled when it is 70% covered in a teams ink, and if the map has two zones both must be controlled for the timer to count down.
-Tower Control functions similarly to Payload from Team Fortress 2, requiring a team to escort a moving tower.
+Tower Control requires a team to escort a moving tower to a goal at the enemy's base.
 When the tower is controlled by one team, it moves toward that team's goal line, stopping to clear checkpoints along the way, with a team winning when the tower reaches their goal line or making it the furthest when time runs out.
 The Rainmaker game mode functions similarly to capture the flag, in which players attempt to carry a weapon called the Rainmaker from the center of the stage to various checkpoints until they reach the opponent's side of the map.